 Is IBR Right For You?

 There are advantages and disadvantages to enrolling in IBR.
 So, how do you know whether it’s right for you?
 Start by figuring out your discretionary income and what you can afford to pay each month.

-If you can afford the Standard Repayment Plan, that might be the better alternative since you’ll save yourself a lot of money in interest by paying your loans off in just 10 years.
+If you can afford the Standard Repayment Plan, that might be the better alternative since you’ll save yourself a lot of money in interest by paying your loans off in less years.
 However, if you need the monthly savings that IBR can provide, it may be the right choice for you.

 Make sure you understand the tax implications and how it will affect you.
 Twenty years may seem like a long time from now, but few people appreciate a large or unexpected tax bill.